mertkanak/MertKanak/README.md

-<h3 align="center">I am working towards becoming an iOS developer and constantly learning and exploring new technologies in the field.</h3>
+<h3 align="center">I am working towards becoming an mobile developer and constantly learning and exploring new technologies in the field.</h3>